tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体处理/购买指南/计费说明/预付费资源包_intl_en.md

 [](id:strans_page)

-## TESHD Transcoding Resource Pack
+## TSC Transcoding Resource Pack

-A TESHD transcoding resource pack can deduct your usage of the **TESHD transcoding** feature of MPS.
+A TSC transcoding resource pack can deduct your usage of the **TSC transcoding** feature of MPS.
 If you have bought multiple packs, the one that expires first will be used first.
-The system will calculate your total usage of TESHD transcoding each day and will deduct some or all of it (depending on the remaining minutes of your resource packs) from the applicable resource packs.
+The system will calculate your total usage of TSC transcoding each day and will deduct some or all of it (depending on the remaining minutes of your resource packs) from the applicable resource packs.
 The usage not deducted by resource packs will be billed at [pay-as-you-go rates](https://intl.cloud.tencent.com/document/product/1041/33478).

 **Deduction rules**: The same deduction ratios apply to transcoding usage inside and outside the Chinese mainland.